Florida State Road 72

 State Road 72 (SR 72) is a state highway in DeSoto and Sarasota County, Florida.
 It is the most direct route to Siesta Key when traveling west on SR 70 from Arcadia and Fort Pierce.

-The western terminus is with an intersection with U.S. Route 41.
-The road is then 6 lanes wide from US 41 to the Interstate 75 interchange.
+The western terminus is at an intersection with U.S. Route 41.
+The road is six lanes wide from US 41 to the Interstate 75 interchange.
 Immediately east of Interstate 75, the road transforms from 6 lanes wide to 2 lanes wide.
 It crosses the Myakka River and provides access to Myakka River State Park.
 A block west of the eastern terminus is CR 661, an alternative of U.S. Route 17 and provides access to State Road 60 (via SR 37).
-Its eastern terminus is with an intersection of SR 70 near Arcadia.
+Its eastern terminus is at an intersection of SR 70 near Arcadia.

+Prior to 2020, SR 72 continued a mile west of US 41 to Siesta Key.
+This segment was transferred to county control and is now County Road 72 (CR 72).

 Route description

 SR 72 begins at an intersection with US 41/SR 45.
-SR 72 passes homes and businesses as a seven-lane road with a center left-turn lane, curving east onto Clark Road at the Swift Road intersection.
+SR 72 is known as Stickney Point Road and it passes homes and businesses as a seven-lane road with a center left-turn lane, curving east onto Clark Road at the Swift Road intersection.
 The road continues through developed areas, crossing South Lockwood Ridge Road, CR 773 (Beneva Road), and Sawyer Road.
 The state road becomes a six-lane divided highway and intersects McIntosh Road as it crosses the Legacy Trail, where the former Seminole Gulf Railway line existed.
 SR 72 passes more businesses and intersects Sawyer Loop Road, Honore Avenue, and Gantt Road before coming to an interchange with I-75/SR 93 near Bee Ridge.

 Past this interchange, the state road narrows to four lanes before becoming a two-lane undivided road as it heads through residential areas, passing to the north of Twin Lakes Park.
 The road turns to the southeast and heads into a mix of wooded neighborhoods and fields, becoming an unnamed road.
 SR 72 curves east again and runs through rural areas of woods and swamps.
 The road enters Myakka River State Park and turns southeast.
 The state road continues through wooded swamps within the state park, heading east again.
 SR 72 leaves Myakka River State Park and passes through areas of fields and trees.
 The road crosses into DeSoto County and continues through rural areas for several more miles, intersecting CR 769.
 SR 72 turns northeast and passes through farmland and trees with some homes, intersecting CR 661 before ending at an intersection with SR 70 to the west of Arcadia.